 Imagine being in a place where people speak to your mind: same wordings, social challenges, values, aspirations, investments and purposes.
-Imagine meeting, sharing, connecting, learning from key actors and stakeholders (Social Entrepreneurs, decisions makers, Investors, Accelerators, Activists, ) when it comes to social innovation, impact investing, Gender Lens, Sustainability, Technology for Good, and so many other Human centric and Impact driven areas
+Imagine meeting, sharing, connecting, learning from key actors and stakeholders (Social Entrepreneurs, decisions makers, Investors, Accelerators, Activists, ) when it comes to social innovation, impact investing, Gender Lens, Sustainability, Technology for Good, and so many other Human-centric and Impact driven areas

-Took place between 22 – 25 October 2019 at the beautiful Fort Mason Center in San Francisco, SOCAP (Social Capital Markets 2019 “At the intersection of Money + Meaning) is the vanguard of the emerging global impact economy — convening ideas and capital to catalyze world change.
+Took place between 22 – 25 October 2019 at the beautiful Fort Mason Center in San Francisco, SOCAP (Social Capital Markets 2019 “At the Intersection of Money + Meaning) is the vanguard of the emerging global impact economy — convening ideas and capital to catalyze world change.
 A network of investors, entrepreneurs, and social impact leaders addressing the world’s toughest challenges through market-based solutions,+3,000 attendees between impact investors, world-class entrepreneurs, and innovative cross-sector practitioners dedicated to increasing the flow of capital toward social good.

 The First day was a full and exclusive session “Accelerating the Accelerators”, co-facilitated by Avary Kent, Executive Director of Conveners.org and Pamela Roussos, Chief Community Officer, Miller Center, to explore Best Practices for Impact Accelerators.
 It was a great opportunity to learn about other programs, find out more about the new best practice materials and build from commons goals and challenges, while creating a synergy between the ecosystem stakeholders, locally and globally.

 We learn from shared information, projects and initiatives.
-However, we get inspired from shared stories and experiences.
+However, we get inspired by shared stories and experiences.
 For the rest of my life, I will keep in mind so many discussions: Social enterprise In India making education fun and impactful for kids, a 10 million raising fund journey from a young woman entrepreneur, a serial entrepreneur (actually a VC) investing in raising startups (from his words better than buying a Ferrari) and mentor from the bay area sharing their knowledge and experiences with seed entrepreneurs, and so many other human connections and interactions.

-Being an Atlas Corps Fellow serving with the Miller Center for social Entrepreneurship for Women’s Economic Empowerment, SOCAP 2019 was the greatest starting point that I could have and on top of that, an incredible immersion in social innovation stakeholders and decision makers network from & in the bay area and around the world.
+Being an Atlas Corps Fellow serving with the Miller Center for Social Entrepreneurship for Women’s Economic Empowerment, SOCAP 2019 was the greatest starting point that I could have and on top of that, an incredible immersion in social innovation stakeholders and decision-makers network from & in the bay area and around the world.

 It is just the starting point!
-Looking forward for an infinite journey of serving, learning, sharing, connecting, growing, directly with my host organization Miller Center with a large network of stakeholders of mentors, SEs, Fellows & Partners, and also organizations & people in the Bay Area and beyond,
+Looking forward to an infinite journey of serving, learning, sharing, connecting, growing, directly with my host organization Miller Center with a large network of stakeholders of mentors, SEs, Fellows & Partners, and also organizations & people in the Bay Area and beyond,

 About the Author: